 BEST SURFING SPOTS IN ASIA ACCORDING TO TRAVEL SURFERS

 Remember, these are recommendation from travel bloggers who surfed in these places.
-For your own safety and satisfaction, I highly recommend you do an intensive research about each places if you decided to go.
+For your own safety and satisfaction, I highly recommend you do intensive research about each place if you decided to go.

-Every traveller and surfer have different expections and preference, these surfers might enjoy something that doesn't suit your cup of tea.
+Every traveller and surfer have different expectations and preference, these surfers might enjoy something that doesn’t suit your cup of tea.